awsdocs/amazon-ec2-user-guide/doc_source/RootDeviceStorage.md

 **Important**
 Only the following instance types support an instance store volume as the root device: C3, D2, G2, I2, M3, and R3\.

-For more information about the device names Amazon EC2 uses for your root volumes, see [Device naming on Linux instances](device_naming.md)\.
+For more information about the device names Amazon EC2 uses for your root volumes, see [Name devices on Linux instances](device_naming.md)\.

 **Topics**
 + [Root device storage concepts](#RootDeviceStorageConcepts)